 12.1 Introduction 3

 12.2 Requirements of Responsible persons 3

 12.3 Environmental Requirements 4

 12.4 Storage Requirements 4

 12.4.1 Separation of Items 5

 12.4.2 Permanent and/or main storage facilities 5

-12.4.3 Minefield/Task Storage 6
+12.4.3 Minefield/Task Storage 5

 12.4.4 Use of vehicles for explosive storage 6

-12.4.5 Fire extinguishers 7
+12.4.5 Fire extinguishers 6

 12.5 Audit and Accounting 7

 12.6 Transport of Explosives 8

 12.7 Alternative Techniques 9

 12.8 Inert, Drill, Instructional or Replica Mine & Ammunition 9

-12.8.1 Registration & Accounting for Inert or Drill Mines & Ammunition 10
+12.8.1 Registration & Accounting for Inert or Drill Mines & Ammunition 9

-12.9 Free From Explosive Items 10
+12.9 Free From Explosive Items 9

-12.9.1 Free From Explosive (FFE) Certificate 10
+12.9.1 Free From Explosive (FFE) Certificate 9

-12.10 Live training items 11
+12.10 Live training items 10

-12.11 Temporary storage of ERW 11
+12.11 Temporary storage of ERW 10

-Annex A to Chapter 12 Explosive Storage Limits (Informative) 12
+Annex A to Chapter 12 Explosive Storage Limits (Informative) 11

+Annex B to Chapter 12 Explosive Storage Limits (Informative) 13

 - a.
 This chapter provides details of the minimum specifications and guidelines for the safe storage, transportation and handling of explosives and where applicable ERW, and is based upon guidance found in IMAS 10.50.
-It does not consider the storage of boxed ammunition or explosive quantities in excess of 250kg, should any agency wish to do so it should do so in accordance with the International Ammunition Technical Guidelines. - b.
+It does not consider the storage of boxed ammunition or explosive quantities in excess of 250kg, should any agency wish to do so it should do so in accordance with the International Ammunition Technical Guidelines1. - b.
 Whenever and/or wherever possible and/or practicable, these specifications and guidelines shall be followed, adhered to and implemented by mine action organisations.
 However at all times the operators are advised to make their judgements based on the safety and security of their explosives, rather than the intrinsic hazard it may pose. - c.
 When used within this chapter, the term explosives refers to mass detonating items including explosive charges, detonators and ancillaries such as detonating cord.